How to Become a Travel Writer (& Get Paid For It)

 I have to admit, I stumbled into it.

-While I always thought it was a cool idea, I really didn’t have a ton of travel experience—I’d been on a plane a handful of times, and had only left the country twice.
-Both on short-term trips—so, honestly, I figured I didn’t fit the bill.
+While I always thought travel writing sounded cool, I really didn’t have a ton of travel experience—just a handful of flights and two short trips outside the country.
+Honestly, I figured I didn’t fit the bill.

 Then, out of the blue, I got an email from a travel editor.

-I had apparently applied for a writing job with them (which I swear I didn’t remember doing) and they were interested in working together.
+Apparently, I’d applied for a writing job with them (I swear I didn’t remember doing this), and they were interested in working together.

-But the company was real, the editor really worked for them, and her email was official.
-They wanted me to do a test SEO rewrite on one of their articles, and they’d pay me via PayPal.
+But nope—the company was real, the editor was legit, and her email was official.
+They wanted me to do a paid SEO test rewrite on one of their articles and would pay me via PayPal.

 Cha-ching!

-I was brand new to freelancing, and I didn’t exactly have anyone with a wad full of cash knocking down my door.
+At the time, I was brand new to freelancing, with no one banging down my door with cash offers.
 So, naturally, I went for it.

 What is travel writing?

-Travel writing is the art of sharing stories about people, places and things.
+Travel writing is the art of telling stories about people, places, and experiences.
 Writers in the travel space can pen a variety of things, such as:

 - Best of and recommendations